DenisDziganchuk/codewars-solution/README.md

 # Codewars Solutions
-These are my Codewars Solution on Katas.
+These are my Codewars Solutions on Katas.

 My Codewars Profile is: https://www.codewars.com/users/CodewarsDenis